thesamcapps/AdultingGame/cardgame/README.md

 ## Game Design

-Adulting The Game is
- in early development
- .
-While a slick UI
-  would be great
-   eventually, the
-    current focus is
-     on getting the
-      API, the
-       database, and a
-        CLI for play
-         up and running.
+Adulting The Game is in early development.
+The final product will consist of a Java backend that handles game logic and the API, a MySQL database for storing decks and in progress games, and a React UI.

+## Current Goal

+Build the game logic and API in Java with Spring Boot and Maven.